Scan time: 2-3 minutes / Read time: 3-5 minutes

 Bella writes a weekly newsletter about cooking real meals in an air fryer.

-She started it after one gadget quietly replaced three pans in her tiny kitchen.
+One gadget replaced three pans in her tiny kitchen, and she was hooked.

 She's sure the air fryer is the most underrated tool a busy cook owns.